uwetom/media-production-worksheets/wk15-using-external-data/api-solutions.md

 # Using external data in unity solutions

-The following link should output weather for today at Q Block [https://open-meteo.com/en/docs#current=temperature_2m,is_day,precipitation,rain,cloud_cover&hourly=wind_speed_10m&timezone=Europe%2FLondon&forecast_days=1](https://open-meteo.com/en/docs#current=temperature_2m,is_day,precipitation,rain,cloud_cover&hourly=wind_speed_10m&timezone=Europe%2FLondon&forecast_days=1)
+The following link should link to the settings to get a link to the weather for today at Q Block [https://open-meteo.com/en/docs#current=temperature_2m,is_day,precipitation,rain,cloud_cover&hourly=wind_speed_10m&timezone=Europe%2FLondon&forecast_days=1](https://open-meteo.com/en/docs#current=temperature_2m,is_day,precipitation,rain,cloud_cover&hourly=wind_speed_10m&timezone=Europe%2FLondon&forecast_days=1)

 Scroll down to find the API request URL: It begins with https://api.open-meteo.com...